zcdev/lazy-responsive-templates/README.md

 <br>
 ===================================================
 <br>
-To switch things on and off - the LAZY way:
+To switch things on and off - the LAZY way:<br>
-+ To remove aside, simply insert class "remove" onto &lt;aside&gt;.
++ To remove aside, simply insert class "remove" onto &lt;aside&gt;.<br>
-+ To reverse aside to the right, simply insert class "reverse" onto &lt;body&gt;.
++ To reverse aside to the right, simply insert class "reverse" onto &lt;body&gt;.<br>
-+ To turn specific row of columns into full width, simply insert class "full" onto the row element.
++ To turn specific row of columns into full width, simply insert class "full" onto the row element.<br>
 + You can turn the logo area into a nav menu if you like.
 <br>
 ===================================================
 <br>
 LAZY and easy enough?
-Huh? :-P
+Huh? :-P<br>
-I've done most of the work for you, included calculating all percentages and proportions!
+I've done most of the work for you, included calculating all percentages and proportions!<br>
 It's sooo simple that you can easily add anything on top of this layout structure.